SoCo/SoCo/doc/unittests.rst

     python execute_unittests.py --modules foo --coverage

-After having identified a method to write a unit test for, consider what criteria should be tested, e.g. if a correct response is returned on valid input, if it fails as expected on invalid input and if it returns the expected output.
+After having identified a method to write a unit test for, consider what criteria should be tested, e.g. if the method executes and returns the expected output on valid input and if it fails as expected on invalid input.
 Then implement the unit test by writing a class for it, following the naming convention mentioned in section :ref:`section_one_class_per_method`.
 You can read more about unit test classes in the `reference documentation